 A Typical Day

-Campers are placed in all-gender groups with kids right around their age (usually their same school grade).
+Campers are placed in all-gender groups with kids who are their same age and or/in their same school grade.
 Each week, the group gets a new schedule, which they follow together each day.

 Our younger campers enjoy an unhurried, consistent daily rhythm.
 Our middle campers follow a rhythm with more variety.
 Our older campers experience new challenges and a variety of outdoor trips.
 In this way, we are able to meet the needs of each age group we serve at camp.